orbitalchicken/Roadmap/README.md

         Look and feel:
             isolinux theme
             plymouth theme
-            GTK 3.18 support in Mint-X
-                Sidebar issues
-                Pathbar buttons (visible in nemo)
-                Context menus don't look good
-                (also in 3.10) mintupdate: black line at the bottom of the window, toolbar separators not visible new GTK theme
+            new GTK theme
             new icon theme
             consider making it easy to switch to old theme? (maybe a meta-theme and support for it in cinnamon?).